 - Use insect repellent containing DEET when going out at dawn, dusk, or at night.

 - Use insect repellent containing DEET if you'll be spending time near standing water, such as when playing golf or at a park with a pond or lake.

 - Make sure you read the insect repellent instructions when applying it to children.

 - Wear clothing that covers the arms and legs.
 Spray the clothing with insect repellent.

-- The incubation period for West Nile Virus is between 3 and 15 days after being bitten by an infected mosquito.
+- The incubation period for West Nile Virus is between three to 15 days after being bitten by an infected mosquito.

 - Most people who become infected with West Nile virus will have either no symptoms or only mild ones.

 - Symptoms may include fever, headache, and body aches, occasionally with skin rash and swollen lymph glands.

 - A severe case of West Nile Virus may result in headaches, high fever, neck stiffness, stupor, disorientation, coma, tremors, convulsions, muscle weakness, paralysis, and, rarely, death.